Media/Wawa Line: Proposed restoration of service to West Chester

 West Chester and Chester County officials have been pushing SEPTA to restore service to West Chester since 2011.
 The request would give commuters an alternative to driving to the Paoli/Thorndale Line stations in Exton or Paoli, and reduce congestion on U.S. Route 202 between U.S. Route 1 and West Chester.

 Since 1997, the heritage railway West Chester Railroad has operated on the tracks between Glen Mills and West Chester, where SEPTA no longer runs trains; this is the only such operation on a SEPTA-owned line.
 Amtrak maintenance trains formerly collected track ballast from a quarry near Glen Mills station.

-In 2014, the borough council of West Chester voted to establish a group known as the Committee to Reestablish Rail Service to West Chester.
+In 2014, the borough council of West Chester voted to establish a group known as the committee to Reestablish Rail Service to West Chester.
 Shortly thereafter, SEPTA official Byron Comati argued that West Chester lacks ridership demand needed to support expansion of the Media/Elwyn Line, in part due to competition from the Paoli/Thorndale Line.
 Additionally, according to Comati, the "circuitous alignment" of the Media/Elwyn Line would mean that a trip from West Chester into Philadelphia would take two hours, whereas the Paoli line offers a 45-minute trip from the Exton station.
 SEPTA timetables from 1986 show local trains making all stops from West Chester to 30th Street Station with scheduled travel times ranging between 59 minutes and 69 minutes, far less time than the two hours suggested by current SEPTA officials.

 In March 2018, SEPTA completed the West Chester Line Restoration Feasibility Study, which showed that a restoration of train service to West Chester would improve connectivity, provide a commuter alternative, increase transit ridership, encourage economic development, and not have negative environmental effects.

 In 2022, the borough council of West Chester voted to seek funding for a plan called the Metro Concept that would establish train service using battery-operated cars between West Chester and Wawa, where riders would transfer to regular SEPTA trains to Philadelphia.
 The proposed extension would have two stops in West Chester, a stop in Westtown Township, and a stop near Cheyney University.
 The extension would cost $16.4 million and is planned as a two-year pilot project to show the service can attract riders.

+As of 2025, plans for this new service, called the West Chester Metro, call for a six-station service between Wawa and West Chester, with stops in Glen Mills, Cheyney University, Westtown and the West Chester University.
+This service would use the Railroad Development Corporation's Pop-Up Metro technology, including Class 230 battery electric multiple units.